 - The largest hail stone to fall in Arizona measured 4.5 inches in diameter.

-- The deadliest storm in recent history is tropical storm Norma which occurred on September 4th and 5th in 1970.
+- The deadliest storm in recent history was brought on by the remains of Tropical Storm Norma which occurred on September 4th and 5th in 1970.
 It caused 23 deaths.

-- Every year an average of one to three dust storms affect Phoenix.
+- Every year an average of one to three dust storms with strong winds affect the Phoenix area.
 They last anywhere between a few minutes to an hour and are known for reducing visibility to the point that multi-vehicle accidents generally occur.

 4. Extreme Heat and Droughts

 High heat is practically synonymous with the Grand Canyon State.
 After all, most of the state has a desert climate.

 The state’s maximum temperature was recorded at 128°F in Lake Havasu City on June 29, 1994.
 The record heat in Phoenix is not far off, reaching an impressive 122°F on June 26, 1990.

 August is by far the hottest month of the year averaging temperatures between 99°F and 110°F state-wide.
 August is also the month that tied a record in 2020 with eight consecutive days of temperatures of 117°F in Phoenix.
 This event was described as an “intense and relentless” prolonged heat-wave.

 Most of Arizona experiences dry heat with low humidity, however some parts experience high humidity.

 Unfortunately, due to the high temperature and human intervention, it seems Arizona is running out of water.
 Experts say that most of the natural running surface water has dried up and supplying large cities with potable water is becoming increasingly more difficult.